Penalties of Abduction: Understand Section 366 IPC

 Consent in marriage should be free, and there should be no force or threat behind it; forcing someone to marry is a crime.
 Here we are going to discuss Section 366 of the Indian Penal Code, which talks about Kidnapping, abducting, or inducing a woman to compel her marriage, etc.

-But first, we need to understand the difference between Kidnapping and Abduction to understand Section 366 in a better way.
+But first, we need to understand the difference between Kidnapping and Abduction to better understand Section 366.

 What is Kidnapping?